Okay, maybe I’m not done with this subject. I’m having revelations all over the place. Thought I’d share the next installment.

 Maybe it’s been since my dad died, in November of 2010.
 Or maybe it’s been since he got really old and feeble and I had to get his apartment fumigated with a special clean up crew and get him into an assisted living apartment (and now it’s happening again with my mom).
 I had Zen then (my live-in boyfriend of many years), but we were on the rocks.
 He was helpful dealing with my dad, however.
 And with the kids before that.
 But the bulk of the financial power lay with me.
 I just wanted my kids to become good citizens and caring adults, and stay healthy.

 The point I’m making here is that I’ve felt RESPONSIBLE for everyone, for everything, for a long time.
 Even when I take a vacation, it’s rarely on a beach with no stress.
 Come to think of it, the last time I did that was with George, my millionaire boyfriend, for a week each time – at Club Med several times, on a Mexican Riveria cruise, and upstate AZ in Payson.
 Just a week of doing Nothing.
+Doing nothing.
+Now, there’s an oxymoron.
 I’ve had moments of that, over the years, of course – but there was always the idea that I had to return to work, return to the daily grind, return to take care of someone or something.
 And sometimes I just didn’t any more responsibility.

 And now, I’ve got that.
 There’s hardly anything I have to do.
 Sure, there are a few things I have to do here and there, but…what’s the rush?
 And with the added dose of, “I’m not walking much these days”, everything is a major effort.
 I mean, even just cooking and prepping food.
 It’s exhausting.
 So maybe that’s why I didn’t want to do that simple paperwork.
 I simply don’t want any more responsibility.
 I want someone to take care of me for a change.
 Taking care of students was a HUGE responsibility.
 There was so much to do ALL the TIME.
 And then, take care of myself.
 My house, my finances, my paperwork, and all the little or big things that just come up that need tending.
 This is my body’s cry for help.
 This is my body’s reaching out.
 Needing friends to come to me.
 Needing someone else to organize stuff.
 Coordinate stuff.
 Initiate stuff.
 Come up with clever ideas.
 I’m taking a break from life.
 Taking a break from doing, doing, doing.
 And yet, I’m sure the neural pathways in my brain and the emotions in my body is craving responsibility, craving something meaningful to get up and do, something, anything at all.
 But the other part of me is fighting it.
 Wanting to relax.
 Rest.
 STOP doing.
 So I’m teaching myself how to do that.
 I used to be good at it for short bursts.
 Weekends.
 Nights after a hard day’s work.
 Summers.
 But I was always planning in my head, collecting things from my travels to use the following year, running to my notebook to put ideas down.
 I wasn’t OFF.

 And this … Nothingness.
 This is what Dr. Joe Dispenza keeps talking about – going into the NOTHING, the NO THING, timelessness.
 I’m working on going there in my meditations, but I’m simultaneously going there in this world also.
 It’s at once confusing and attractive.
 I’m becoming accustomed to nothing, to not doing, to living small, but then eventually, becoming so antsy I want to jump out of my skin.
 Today, I actually put a tad of makeup on, wore a dress, put on deodorant.
-It felt to good to get out.
+It felt good to get out.
 I’m wondering if my holing up like a monk isn’t the best thing, or is it?
 There are no distractions.
 When I get really bored in here, I do my jigsaw puzzle.

 Jigsaw Puzzles; reverse engineering.
 Studying the details of a painting.
 Every hue and shade, the detail of a glass, the way a person’s arm reflects the light, the particulars of a wooden desk.
 Then, in a box of 1000 pieces, seeing a piece and saying, I know exactly where this goes, and it fits!